DefamationStation/Retrochat-v2/README.md

 After installation, you can start RetroChat by running the shortcut command:

 ```
-'rchat' straight from the terminal
+'rchat' straight from a new terminal anywhere.
 ```